Table of Contents

 Conclusion

 Ultimately, staying mindful of how long cooked foods sit in the fridge is crucial to protecting your health.
 When in doubt, it’s safer to discard questionable food rather than risk the consequences of foodborne illness.
-By following these tips and best practices, you can confidently enjoy beans while keeping your kitchen safe and your meals delicious.
+Following these tips and best practices, you can confidently enjoy beans while keeping your kitchen safe and your meals delicious.